Credit Card Fraud Detection¶

 Visualize the class distribution¶

 As can be seen the dataset is highly unbalanced, so the target variable classes are not equally represented.
-This case requires special attention when training or when evaluating the quality of a model.
+This case requires special attention when training and evaluating the quality of a model.

 labels = ["1 (fraud)" if i else "0 (non-fraud)" for i in labels]